usnistgov/cmomy/CONTRIBUTING.md

     make test-all
     ```

+    Additionally, you should run the following:

+    ```bash
+    make pre-commit-lint-markdown
+    make pre-commit-codespell
+    ```

 1. Create changelog fragment.
 See [scriv] for more info.

     ```bash
     scriv create --edit
     ```

 1. Commit your changes and push your branch to GitHub:

     ```bash
     git add .